The Ultimate Guide to preventing slip and falls

 Falls account for over 2 million hospital emergency room visits and over a thousand deaths, according to the Centers for Disease Control and Prevention.

 Falls are responsible for half of all accidental deaths in the home.
-OSHA’s Fall Prevention Campaign and the Bureau of Labor Statistics report that falls are the most common cause of lost workdays, cause several hundred workplace deaths, and account for 5% of the job-related fatalities for women compared to 11% for men.
+OSHA’s Fall Prevention Campaign and the Bureau of Labor Statistics report that falls are the most common cause of lost workdays, cause several hundred workplace deaths, and account for 5% of job-related fatalities for women compared to 11% for men.
 After death, fractures are the most serious consequence of falls.
 Ultimately, medical treatment for slip and fall incidents exceeds $50 billion; wage loss is another $30-50 billion.

 Slips and falls are the leading cause of occupational injury for people 55 years and older.
 Over a million people over 65 will fall yearly—nearly one of every three persons over 65 will fall.
 Falls account for almost 90% of all fractures among people over 65.
 For people aged 65-84 years, falls are the second leading cause of injury-related death; for those aged 85 years or older, falls are the leading cause of injury-related death.